-Butternut squash and black beans are spiced with both ancho and chipotle chili powders in this hearty winter warmer.
+Butternut squash and black beans are spiced with ancho and chipotle chili powders in this hearty winter warmer, which also packs fragrant notes of garlic and cumin.
 This squash spin on an American classic proves the adage “if you think chili needs meat, you don’t know beans!”
 This recipe comes to us from Top Chef’s Fabio Viviani.

 - 2 tablespoons extra virgin olive oil

 - 1 butternut squash, peeled and diced

 - 1/2 teaspoon ground chipotle chili powder

 - 2 1/2 cups vegetable broth